 We see plenty of examples of children and adults with almost countless “goodies” to play with, and yet there is no real happiness.
 When we offer our children a good home, filled with love and ample goodies to play with, we have laid the foundation for them.
-In this, effort is required to enjoy that life you offer them.
+In this, the effort is required to enjoy the life you offer them.
 Life responds to effort in every area, including the happiness we discover through full engagement.
 Children must learn to ‘engage’ with the world they have before them, and when presented with a challenge or obstacle or even boredom, they must discover their own path through this.
 If they keep asking us to help fix “it” in moments of unhappiness, and we do so, we see that our children (rarely) learn to sustain a positive, happy outlook.
 (Not to mention that we teach them a false lesson for life about who will be there to fix our misery!)

 2. We teach our children that it is OUR job to make them happy.

-This always comes to an ugly ending, but it doesn’t start out that way.
-Early on, for every moment of misery, sibling unrest or expression of boredom, we spring into action and we fix it.
+This always comes to an ugly ending, but it doesn’t start that way.
+Early on, for every moment of misery, sibling unrest, or expression of boredom, we spring into action and we fix it.
 For every canceled playdate, we find another so your son never solves his own struggles with friends.
 For every homework problem too difficult, we make sure the answer is there, so your daughter can smile when she gets her 100%.

 However, inevitably, we start to get exhausted and frustrated.
 We are working so hard…and yet, the kids seem to keep finding more misery.
-Even in this great home, with loving parents, good schools and lots of goodies…they seem unable to maintain happiness.
+Even in this great home, with loving parents, good schools, and lots of goodies…they seem unable to maintain happiness.
 We start to notice how quickly they turn to mom and dad to fix their problems, and how little effort they put in themselves.

 Eventually, years later, we find that if we keep working harder than they do at their happiness…there is ultimately no amount of effort that I can exert that will make my middle-schooler happy.